 The next day they told us the MRI showed an abnormal area in his left frontal lobe.
 What?
 Really?
 We were expecting that the blow to his head last Nov during our Airstream adventure had something to do with it.
 Which they are very sure it is not, So, abnormal area!
 Yikes!
 At this point, doctors said it could be many things… swelling from seizure (but then what caused the seizure?), infection, and yes, tumor.
 So, more tests..
 Doctors decided that it was very unlikely to be an infection as he would be much, much worse or even in a coma.
 No wonder they were adamant about getting a copy of medical directives.
 LIttle did I know!
 He has no fever, or any sign of infection and continues to improve.
 His short term memory is coming back!
 So, it is something else.
 They suspect a tumor.
 Next step Brain Biopsy!
 He is released awaiting scheduling of another MRI and appt with Neurosurgeon and instructions that he can not drive for 6 months!
 Michigan law after a seizure.
 He is not happy with that one.

 I am starting this blog so that we (myself Denise and the boys, William, Tom and Karl) can quickly keep all of you informed as to what is happening.
 I apologize to anyone I have not answered recently and to any family and friends we have not informed yet.
-It has been a busy few weeks.
+It has been a very busy month and we are just coming to grips with the reality.

 The donation blurb on the website is NOT us asking for money.
 It is the website Caring Bridge asking for money to support their site.
 Donate if you want but know it is a general donation.